Daerdemandt/PredictionCalibrationApp/README.md

 # Features

 - Bank of 100 random science questions
+- Allows to make predictions and store their resolve date and probability
-- Statistics over answered training questions
+- Statistics over answered training questions and predictions
-- Also you can review which questions you answered correctly and where you've been mistaken
+- Also you can review which questions/predictions you answered correctly and where you've been mistaken
 - Supports multiple users
 - Client-server architecture with REST API and Web-interface - you can access running app from any browser on any device in your local net
 - Integration tests for backend with pytest